Conulariida: Fossil record

 With the inclusion of the possible Ediacaran conulariid Vendoconularia, which may or may not be a conulariid at all, and the definite late Ediacaran conulariid Paraconularia ediacara, the Conulata fossil record begins with undeniable specimens in the Upper Ediacaran and extends without significant break through numerous major mass extinctions.
-The Conulariids finally disappear from the fossil record during the Lower Triassic stage of the Triassic Period (~).
+The Conulariids finally disappear from the fossil record during the Late Triassic, by which time they were very rare, with only 8 documented occurrences across the entire Triassic.
+Their extinction may have been due to the rise of durophagous organisms as part of the Mesozoic marine revolution.

 In North America, conulariids are generally more common in rocks of Ordovician and Carboniferous age.

 Lifestyle

-Conulariids apparently lived only in normal-marine waters, such as the oceans and inland seas.
-Fossils are commonly found in rocks representing offshore, even anoxic, marine bottom environments.
-This has led some scientists to infer that these animals may have drifted planktonically for some or all of their lives, ultimately being buried in the anoxic sediments beneath the oxic waters in which they lived.
-However, basic functional considerations (such as the great weight of the shell) make such interpretations difficult to maintain.
+Conulariids were benthic animals that were sessile and attached to a substrate at the base of the theca, older individuals may have become recumbent (tipped over).
+They are generally proposed to have been predators, using tentacles to ensnare prey.

 Phylogeny

 About 20 genera and 150 species are known, but except for local occurrences, Conulariids are relatively uncommon.

 The conulariids were originally thought to be anthozoan cnidarians.
 However, the lack of septa or other features diagnostic of anthozoans led researchers to abandon this hypothesis.
 Ivantsov and Fedonkin (2002) posit that the conulariids were ancestrally tri-radially symmetrical, as typified with Vendoconularia, typical of the structure seen in Vendozooans.
 Conulariids are, however, technically a part of the Ediacaran biota as their fossil record starts at latest parts of that period.

 It is now also thought that the conulate trilobozoans derived their fourfold symmetry from a sixfold symmetry, as seen in Vendoconularia.
 This in turn, is thought to be originally derived from an ancestral disk-like trilobozoan three-fold symmetry.

-Conulariids have generally been thought to be of Cnidarian affinity, occupying a position near the base of the Cnidarian family tree.
-However, since the 2010s, authors consider conulariids to be most closely related to the Scyphozoa, or the "true jellyfish".
-A possible arrangement is as relatives of the extant stalked jellyfish.
-However, the nature of Conulariids and their phylogenetic relationships to other organisms remain poorly understood, and the supposed cnidarian affinity remains speculative.
+Until the 1930s, the affinities of conulariids were unknown.
+They were first proposed to be fossil scyphozoans by Helmut Kiderlen.
+Since then conulariids have generally been thought to be of Cnidarian affinity, either near the base of the cnidarian family tree or members of the subclade Medusozoa, though their exact placement within the clade is still uncertain.

 Pearls

-Conulariids produced pearls within their shells, similar to the way molluscs such as oysters, other pelecypods, and some gastropods do today.
+Conulariids produced pearls within their shells, similar to the way molluscs such as oysters, other bivalves, and some gastropods do today.
 These pearls give a clue as to the internal anatomy of the conulariid animal.
 But due to their calcium phosphate composition, their crystal structure, and their extreme age, these pearls tend to be rather unattractive for use in or as decorative objects.